 Ahh vacation.
-Just saying the word usually evokes visions of relaxing by the pool, drinks with tiny umbrellas, a plethora of succulent foods, and a beach-ready body.
+Just saying the word usually evokes visions of relaxing by the pool, drinks with tiny umbrellas, a plethora of succulent foods, building sandcastles, and a beach-ready body.
 While traveling somewhere new is (almost) always lots of fun, trying to eat and stay healthy on vacation can be a challenge.

 Staying Healthy on Vacation?

 It’s funny, but rarely do you ever hear talk of post vacation syndrome—you know sun burnt skin, chlorine damaged hair, and 10 extra pounds that magically appears.

 It can be very hard to pass up delicious brownie sundaes or deep fried…well…ANYTHING, especially when you are on vacation (we’re only human), but for the most part we try to put good things into our bodies.
 At the end of our hectic day real food helps our body’s to function properly and give us energy (and may also help protect skin from the sun).